GrossfieldLab/loos/INSTALL.md

 There is a problem with using PyLOOS with the new System Integrity Protection (SIP) enabled (see https://support.apple.com/en-us/HT204899 for more information about SIP).
 We are aware of this and working on a decent solution.
-Until then, there are three options for building and using PyLOOS under El Capitan.
+Until then, there are four options for building and using PyLOOS under El Capitan.

+#### Use conda (recommended)

+See the conda install instructions above.

-#### Build your own Python (Recommended)
+#### Build your own Python

 The first way is to download and install your own local Python and use this to run SCons and PyLOOS.
 Here again, you have two options: build